|

 They must have an opportunity to be saved.

-G. Accordingly, the 120 year period is for the salvation of all the
+F. Accordingly, the 120 year period is for

-volitional creatures present.
+the salvation of all the volitional creatures present.

-1. Those born in Adam who are presently functioning as spiritual rebels.
+1. Those born as offspring of Adam who are

 2. Those innocently involved in the angelic conflict through birth,